-The purpose of the Data Protection Acts 1988 and 2003 (the "Acts") is to protect the privacy of individuals whose personal data is being processed.
-Processing data includes the obtaining, recording, storing, collecting, retrieving of information or data.
+The purpose of “Data Protection Law” is to protect the privacy of individuals whose personal data is being processed.
+Processing data includes the collection, recording, organisation, structuring, storage, adaption or alteration, retrieval, consultation, use, disclosure by transmission or dissemination and restriction, erasure or destruction.
 It relates to both automated data (i.e. computer held records) and manual data.

 Personal data is information relating to a living individual who can be identified from the data itself or in conjunction with other information held.